Two Tucson veterans recall harrowing experiences on June 6, 1944

 As nations are honoring the military personnel who valiantly fought during the Normandy invasion 75 years ago, Tucson veterans James M. Adney and Al Arreola shared their own harrowing experiences from that day, memories which they say they will never forget.

 “I am lucky to be alive,” said Arreola, who already was a veteran of 20 bombing raids by the time he took off for France on D-Day.
 He gave much credit for his survival to pilot 2nd Lt.
-Kenneth J. Dille for his skill during the missions, which included many planes shot down with no survivors.
+Kenneth J. Dille for his skill during the missions, which resulted in many planes being shot down with no survivors.

 When he returned last year to Normandy, Arreola paid respects to soldiers buried there: “I felt pain.
 The youngest buried was 16 years old.
 I was fortunate I did not end up there,” he said.